tdwg/website/conferences/2026/submissions/abstract-instructions/index.md

 In 2026, the TDWG conference will use the Whova platform.
 You can access the submission system through the [Call for abstracts](../call-for-abstracts) conference page.

-{:.alert .alert-info}
+{:.alert .alert-warning}
-*If this is your first time using Whova, you will need to register.*
+If this is your first time using Whova, you will need to register.
-*Note that event organizers will use the email address you use to register  to communicate with you about the conference and your abstract submission.
+Note that event organizers will use the email address you use to register  to communicate with you about the conference and your abstract submission.
 Please make sure you check your email regularly.
-Please **do not** register with one email but put in an abstract with a different one \- it causes problems every year.*
+Please **do not** register with one email but put in an abstract with a different one \- it causes problems every year.

 As the submitter, you will be asked to fill out the following form fields.
 Your submission will appear in the final program.
 Required fields are indicated by (\*).
 Do not use all uppercase text for any part of the form.
 Be sure to italicize as appropriate.

-{:.alert .alert-info}
+{:.alert .alert-warning}
-*Please proofread your abstract carefully as reviewers cannot edit your abstract.*
+Please proofread your abstract carefully as reviewers cannot edit your abstract.

 * **Title\***
     * Enter the full title of your submission (20 word limit).